pimcore/studio-backend-bundle/doc/03_Grid.md

 ## ColumnConfiguration
 A column configuration represents how the column should behave, for example if it should be sort-able or editable.
+For the column to be exportable please make sure that it can be represented as a string.

 ## ColumnData
 A column data is the actual data for a column.
 It has a reference to the column and the actual data.